alexdisdier/react-helium/README.md

 ### Using react-helium

-For now, I recommend cloning the library and start storybook to see full documentation.
+For now, I recommend cloning the github rep and start storybook to see full documentation.

 ## Install